deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "He-"

-"We're supposed to trust you with our *lives.*" Blaczynski added.
+"We're supposed to trust you with our *lives."* Blaczynski added.

 That stung.
 It downright hurt, in fact.
 "You *know* you can."
 John protested, quietly.

 "Do we?
 'Cause if you can help Horse's girl suck some other asshole's skinny fuckin' dick-"

-"Say *what?*" John rounded on Titan.
-“I didn't fuckin' help her!”
+"Say *what?"* John rounded on Titan.
+"I didn't fuckin' help her!"

 "You let her keep on doing it, dintcha?"
 Blaczynski retorted.

 "'Cause the alternative was ripping Horse's heart out of his fucking chest at *exactly* the wrong moment, man!"
 John illustrated the mental image with a gesticulation.
-“We wouldn't HAVE him if I'd done it before now.
+"We wouldn't HAVE him if I'd done it before now.
 You think he'd have made it through without at least, like, the *idea* of her?
-And I'm not sure I'd have made it through without *him!*”
+And I'm not sure I'd have made it through without *him!"*

 "You think it was a choice between this, or no Protectors at all?"
 Rebar checked.

 John sighed and nodded.
 "Could be." he agreed.
-“Even Horse has his limits, man.”
+"Even Horse has his limits, man."

 The three Defenders exchange quick glances, communicating silently.